-ME: No. Let’s just forget it.
+ME: No. I mean, let’s just forget it.
 So Facebook, you think this fake account is sending out friend requests?

 MOM: Yes.
-I know how terribly busy you are so I called Aunt Doris to get tech help and when I told her I thought my Facebook had been hacked because all of my friends were missing, she told me to change my password and that would fix it.
-And I asked her if I needed to do anything to get my friends back or if they’d all appear, and she said I may have to send friend requests out again.
+I know how terribly busy you are so I called Aunt Doris and when I told her that all of my Facebook friends were missing, she told me to change my password and that would fix it.
+And I asked her if I needed to do anything to get my friends back or if they’d all re-appear on their own, and she said I may have to send friend requests out again.
 Help.

 This is the point when Detective Katie has solved the case of the “hacked” Facebook account.

-My mother has, for months, operated two (okay, actually three) different Facebook accounts, each one logged onto on a different device.
+You see, my mother has, for months, operated two (okay, actually three) different Facebook accounts, each one logged on to on a different device.
 She does not remember creating the duplicates, nor has she noticed that they are different accounts–except for the occasional realization.
-Hence, in her secondary Facebook account, for which she only has 3 friends, she thought, “Where’d they all go?”
+Hence, when she was browsing Facebook Account #2, for which she only has 3 friends, she thought, “Where’d they all go?”

 This is her secondary account (the alleged “fake”one).
 This is how she notifies everyone her real primary account (with photo) is hacked.
 By posting here.
 On the “fake” one.
 You see how this is working?